winitzki/scall/tutorial/programming_dhall.md

 - An implementation of the foreign lift.
 - An implementation of the foreign runner.

-For an incomplete monad transformer, the foreign runner is missing.
+For an incomplete monad transformer, the foreign runner will be missing.

 Let us define both kinds of monad transformers as typeclasses: